Estimated reading time: 14 minutes

 What services are available to help me navigate licensing and secure a compliant facility?

-Contact our Oregon licensing team for specialized consulting and coaching through the Psilocybin application and licensing processes.
-Additionally, our facility design experts will guide you through local regulations, building compliance, new construction, or retrofitting an existing space to meet local laws and regulations for a licensed Oregon Psilocybin Laboratory.
+Our Oregon licensing team offers specialized consulting and coaching for the psilocybin application and licensing processes.
+In addition, our facility design experts can guide you through local regulations, building compliance, new construction, or retrofitting an existing space to meet the requirements for a licensed Oregon Psilocybin Laboratory.
+For professional assistance, contact our Psilocybin Consulting team today.

 Consulting Services For Cannabis, Hemp, Psilocybin, and Natural Medicine